 Dream Chaser space plane vehicle design is derived from NASA’s HL-20 which had years of development, analysis and wind tunnel testing by the Langley Research Center.

-Dream Chaser will be launched vertically on a Atlas V rocket.
+Dream Chaser might be launched vertically either on a Atlas V rocket or Ariane-5.
 It will be capable of free flight in low Earth orbit and of docking to the International Space Station and other orbital destinations.

 When returning to Earth from space it will use a low-impact horizontal landing on a conventional runway.
 The vehicle has a large cross-range with frequent landing opportunities.
 It is designed for simple maintenance and quick turnaround.

 The vehicle has a low-g reentry (< 1.5 gs) which protects crew and science experiment return samples.

 The first orbital flight test of the Dream Chaser is not expected before 2021.
 A fleet of Dream Chaser spaceplanes maybe built in the future.